diegochagas/masks/README.md

 # Masks

-Functions that creates masks for inputs fields in JavaScript.
+Library with functions that creates masks for inputs fields in JavaScript.

 ## Technologies used